danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **endpoint**

-!!! tip "modelSpecs / list / {list_item} / preset / endpoint"
+!!! tip "modelSpecs / list / {spec_item} / preset / endpoint"

     > Specifies the endpoint the model communicates with to execute operations.
 This setting determines the external or internal service that the model interfaces with.